Focus Area: Youth Development

 Grant Amount: $7,500

 Located in Northfield.
-Project Friendship (PF) helps children develop self-confidence, self-worth and a foundation for healthy decision-making.
-It provides mentoring relationships with college students from St. Olaf and Carleton Colleges, serving children in 2nd-7th grade from the Northfield School District identified as needing a mentor.
+Originating in 1965, PF provides mentoring relationships with college students from St. Olaf and Carleton Colleges, serving children in 2nd-7th grade from the Northfield School District identified as needing a mentor.
 Half the children served are eligible for free or reduced lunch, and 15% are Latino or African American in a community where the total population is 3.8% Latino and .8% African American.
 Youth are matched with mentors from similar backgrounds or with similar interests, with a focus on building confidence, inspiring character, and creating connections.
-Currently 215 children are involved with Project Friendship working with 230 mentors.

-Grant supports creation of a CARES (promoting Compassion, Awareness, Respect, Empowerment, and Support) team to help create a bridge from a Covid environment to post-Covid functioning.
-A key focus of this effort is the emotional wellness of both mentees and mentors due to the impact of Covid.
-The program has enlisted the aid of school social workers at the middle schools attended by many of the youth.
+Grant supports continuation of a new CARES (promoting Compassion, Awareness, Respect, Empowerment, and Support) team to help create a bridge to post-Covid functioning.
+A key focus of this effort is the emotional wellness of both mentees and mentors including additional trauma-informed training for mentors.
+The program enlists the aid of school social workers at the middle schools attended by many of the youth.
+Families will also be engaged through group activities.